ianbuss/hive-functions/README.md

 # Installing

-Place in the Hive Aux Jars path on the HiveServer2 node, restart HS2 and create a corresponding function in Beeline as follows:
+Place in the Hive Aux Jars path on the HiveServer2 node, restart HS2 and create a corresponding function in Beeline as the following example:

 ```
+-- create function as a member of a Sentry role with ALL on SERVER
+create function uuid as 'com.cloudera.fce.simple.UUIDUdf'

+-- use as anyone with SELECT on table foo
+select uuid() as uniqueid from foo;
 ```